GrooveProgramming/ScratchX-Extension/README.md

 # scratch-extension
-New blocks that you can run in ScratchX (http://scratchx.org/)
+New blocks that we plan to put in the GrooveProgramming editor.